api3dao/slack-bots/technical-weekly-rotations/README.md

 ### Time Trigger Setup

-1. Set up a daily trigger for the `selectWeeklySigners` function to ensure daily updates on signer availability.
+1. Set up a daily trigger for the `updateDailySigners` function to ensure daily updates on signer availability.

 ### Running and Testing